dfuse-io/demux-js-dfuse/README.md

 You will need to create your own ActionHandler.
 For more information on this, [visit the demux-js repository](https://github.com/EOSIO/demux-js).

+**It is critical that you set the ActionHandler's option `validateBlockHashes` to false.
+Because the dfuse API only returns the blocks that match your query, it means the chain of blocks passed through demux will be missing blocks.
+Without this option set, demux will not work.**

 To generate a dfuse API key, visit [the dfuse website](https://www.dfuse.io).

 The DfuseActionReader class supports the following parameters: